 Malaysian cuisine reflects its multiethnic population; a truly delicious combination of Malay, Chinese and Indian dishes – we had some fantastic food here.

-There are tons of restaurants on this tiny island catering for all budgets, we ate out for every meal during our stay – click here to check out our favourite places to eat.
+There are tons of restaurants on this tiny island catering for all budgets, we ate out for every meal during our stay.

 The average price for a main meal at a restaurant was around 30 MYR, with Western food being more expensive.
 If you’re happy to eat with the locals you can fill your belly for less than 10 MYR.